GobySoft/goby3/src/doc/markdown/doc504_goby_logger.md

 - `log_dir`: Path to the directory (must exist) to write logs to
 - `type_regex`: C++ regex for which `types` to include in the log (e.g., for PROTOBUF this would be the message name).
 Defaults to `".*"` (all types).
 - `group_regex`: C++ regex for which Goby `groups` to include in the log.
 Defaults to `".*"` (all groups).
 - `load_shared_library`: Path to shared library that contains Protobuf messages.
 If all Protobuf messages are known to `goby_logger` at runtime then they are embedded in the log.
-This is highly recommended to do as this means that tools like `goby log convert` can run correctly even without the original .proto messages used at the time of logging, avoiding the situation where older logs can't easily be converted if the original messages are not known.
+This is highly recommended to do as this means that tools like `goby log convert` can run correctly even without the original .proto messages used at the time of logging, avoiding the situation where older logs cannot easily be converted if the original messages are not available.

 ### goby_logger subscriptions